Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Assessing Model Performance and Interpretability Accuracy

 \subsubsection{Time series with multiple dynamics}

-Dataset 8 is an example of a dataset that exhibits two distinct dynamics, with the active dynamic determined by the value of $X_{1,t-5}$.
+Dataset 8 is an example of a dataset that exhibits two distinct dynamics, with the active dynamic determined by $X_{1,t-5}$.
 This dataset allows us to test whether DCIts can detect the presence of two different dynamics.